MAPR Faculty Mentor List

 I am broadly interested in assessment and treatment of anxiety and depression.
 Specifically, my work focuses on (a) trying to understand the interplay of individual (cognitive bias, physiological stress response) and social (family, ethnicity) factors in the development and expression of internalizing problems, and (b) developing and improving culturally appropriate mental health services.
 I recently completed a study to see how college students respond in stressful situations, and what factors predict how they respond (e.g., parenting behavior, ethnicity, cognitive processes, anxiety levels).

 May Ling Halim

-In my primary line of research I study how, across different cultural groups, children’s gender identities develop from preschool to early elementary school.
-I also investigate what factors lead to differences in gender identities (e.g., cognition), as well as what consequences are associated with them (e.g., intergroup gender attitudes, interest in STEM-related fields, psychological adjustment).
-In my secondary line of research I study how forms of group-based discrimination (ethnic, gender, language) interact with one’s identity in affecting one’s personal health and the health of one’s child.
+In my primary line of research I study how, across different cultural groups, children’s gender and ethnic identities develop from preschool to early elementary school.
+I also investigate what factors lead to differences in gender and ethnic identities (e.g., cognition), as well as what consequences are associated with them (e.g., intergroup gender attitudes, interest in STEM-related fields, psychological adjustment).
+In my secondary line of research I study how forms of group-based discrimination (ethnic, gender, language) interact with one’s identity in affecting one’s health and well-being.